Software pioneer McAfee says he will testify about murder in Belize

-ORLANDO, Florida (Reuters) - Computer software pioneer John McAfee said on Wednesday he will testify willingly about the murder of his American neighbor in Belize last year, as he seeks to defend himself from a wrongful death lawsuit that blames him for the killing.
+ORLANDO, Fla., Nov 13 (Reuters) - Computer software pioneer John McAfee said on Wednesday he will testify willingly about the murder of his American neighbor in Belize last year, as he seeks to defend himself from a wrongful death lawsuit that blames him for the killing.

 McAfee denies involvement in the death of Faull, an Orlando contractor and restaurant owner.
 But he told Reuters in a telephone interview he would not fight a subpoena for deposition in the lawsuit.